OsmanHFA/Cluedo-Robotics-Project/README.md

 # Cluedo Mystery Problem
 1) Robot needs to identify and enter the green room (not the red room) using its onboard camera whilst avoiding collision with obstacles.
-2) Robot needs to find the Cluedo poster in the green room and use Computer Vision to identify the Cluedo character
+2) Robot needs to find the Cluedo poster in the green room and use Computer Vision methods to identify the Cluedo character

 - Project was divided into two sections: Motion Planning and Computer Vision.
 - Programming was written in ROS using python.